brycemann8334/Project3_DataScience/project3/report3.md

 # NBA Data Analysis
 ### Bryce Mann

-Just this past season the NBA as a whole made more 3-point shots (~27,000) than were made during the first 11 **years** (~23,000) after the 3-point line was introduced; the game is evolving drastically and rapidly, mainly due to the rise of so-called 'advanced stats' (metrics computed from basic counting stats) and teams increasing tendency to use the help of these analytics to make decisions.
-The NBA keeps extensive amounts of data on each player, team, and game, so I use some of it to try and answer a question about how the game is changing and another about the reliability of current players.
-For all of the code used to generate these answers, see [this Jupyter notebook](https://github.com/brycemann8334/Project3_DataScience/blob/master/project3/NotebookFinal.md).
+The NBA has changed a lot in recent years; the rise of so-called 'advanced stats' (metrics computed from basic counting stats) and teams' increasing tendency to use the help of these analytics to make their decisions have been big reasons why.
+That is part of the reason why it is so fun to poke around the league's data: you never know when you'll be able to find something that might be useful to a real team or player.

+For all of my code, see [this Jupyter notebook](https://github.com/brycemann8334/Project3_DataScience/blob/master/project3/NotebookFinal.md).

 ## Acknowledgements
 [stats.nba.com](stats.nba.com) is the source of all of the data I used.
 I want to give credit and thanks to swar, who created the nba_api python library that allows me to easily access the data (found on his github, [here](https://github.com/swar/nba_api)).